lienkolabs/synergy/README.md

-The most fundamental functionalities for collaborative project development derive from two basic constructions: groups of individuals with a common goal, which are called COLLECTIVE by this protocol, and these groups’ ability to perform actions as a single entity.
-For COLLECTIVE actions, the protocol provides a voting mechanism called POOL.
+The most fundamental functionalities for collaborative project development derive from two basic constructions: groups of individuals with a common goal, which are called COLLECTIVE, and content creation dynamics, that this protocol enables by the evolution of DRAFTs.

+A COLLECTIVE's ability to perform actions as a single entity makes it easy for groups of people to act as a unity.
+For every action taken on behalf of a COLLECTIVE, the protocol automatically triggers a voting mechanism.

+A DRAFT's evolution is acconted for by its EDIT, RELEASE and STAMP, this last action is performed in the sense of a peer review, and can be taken on behalf of a COLLECTIVE.

-### COLLECTIVE
+### Collective action

 COLLECTIVE are an association of members that have a common goal.
 Each COLLECTIVE is created with a name that is unique within the network and must not be a handle (cannot be an @), and with a description of its goal.

-A COLLECTIVE goal might have a deadline, but that is not mandatory.
-All members that wish to take part in the goal can apply to become part of the COLLECTIVE.
-The COLLECTIVE has a list of members to which new member’s signatures are appended once they are accepted.
+Besides the name and description, upon being created a COLLECTIVE must provide its choice policy for pooling, which will dictate the voting mechanism for the actions that will be performed in its name.
+It must also provide a "super" policty for policy update, meaning the policy for changing the COLLECTIVE voting policy.

+Every action taken on behalf of the collective triggers a voting mechanism according to the COLLECTIVE policy.
+Whenever an instruction is posted on behalf of a COLLECTIVE the pooling mechanism is automatically triggered and its result is accepted as the decision of the COLLECTIVE.

+If pool results in acceptance of the instruction, instruction in considered valid and on behalf of the pointed COLLECTIVE.
+If an instruction is posted on behalf of a COLLECTIVE and the instruction’s pool results in non-acceptance of the instruction, the instruction is discarded.

+The pooling mechanism of a COLLECTIVE may be updated.

-Any of the actions prescribed by the Synergy protocol can be submitted as being on behalf of a COLLECTIVE.
+Any of the actions prescribed by the protocol can be submitted as being on behalf of a COLLECTIVE.
 That means COLLECTIVE can act as a unit in the network.
-They may create, react, index and review content, submit content to peer review, create events and pools.

-Upon being created, a COLLECTIVE must provide its choice mechanism for pooling, which will dictate the voting mechanism for the actions that will be performed in its name.
-Whenever an instruction is posted on behalf of a COLLECTIVE the pooling mechanism is automatically activated and its result is accepted as the decision of the COLLECTIVE.

-If an instruction is posted on behalf of a COLLECTIVE and the instruction’s pool results in non-acceptance of the instruction, the instruction is discarded.
-The pooling mechanism of a COLLECTIVE may updated by the result of a POOL with this purpose.

-###  POOL

-POOLs are voting mechanisms for any group of members to collectively decide or express their opinion.

-Each COLLECTIVE created must point to a POOL mechanism previously created.

-POOL instructions prescribe a list of participating members, a list of options to be chosen from, a number of points to be distributed amongst the list of options, a maximum number of points that each option might get, a counting method and a winner criteria.

-POOL instructions also may, or may not, have a deadline.
-For pools with a deadline, POOL result is achieved by the end of the POOL period.
-For pools with no deadline, POOL result is achieved once every member of the prescribed list has voted.
+Everyone can apply to join a COLLECTIVE.
+Upon applying, a voting amongst COLLECTIVE members is taken to either accept or deny the request.

-## Information exchange instructions
+## Information dynamics

-Given the basic functionalities of COLLECTIVE and POOL, the protocol also provides a list of functionalities for information exchange.

-Each instruction can be signed by only a single network member and may, or may not, be on behalf of a COLLECTIVE.
-If the COLLECTIVE field is filled with the COLLECTIVE name, a POOL is automatically activated.

-If pool results in acceptance of the instruction, instruction in considered valid and on behalf of the pointed COLLECTIVE.
-If POOL results in non-acceptance of the instruction, instruction is discarded.

 To account for basic elements for information exchange, the protocol provides the following instructions: